 - [1] The following applies to the limiting values: - a) This product includes circuitry specifically designed for the protection of its internal devices from the damaging effects of excessive static charge.
 Nonetheless, it is suggested that conventional precautions be taken to avoid applying greater than the rated maximum. - b) Parameters are valid over operating temperature range unless otherwise specified.
 All voltages are with respect to VSS unless otherwise noted. - c) The limiting values are stress ratings only.
 Operating the part at these values is not recommended, and proper operation is not guaranteed.
-The conditions for functional operation are specified in Table 7. - [2] Maximum/minimum voltage above the maximum operating voltage (see Table 7) and below ground that can be applied for a short time (< 10 ms) to a device without leading to irrecoverable failure.
-Failure includes the loss of reliability and shorter lifetime of the device. - [3] See Table 18 for maximum operating voltage. - 4] Including voltage on outputs in 3-state mode. - [5] The maximum non-operating storage temperature is different than the temperature for required shelf life which should be determined based on required shelf lifetime.
-Please refer to the JEDEC spec (J-STD-033B.1) for further details. - [6] Human body model: equivalent to discharging a 100 pF capacitor through a 1.5 k $\Omega$ series resistor.
+The conditions for functional operation are specified in Table 8. - [2] Maximum/minimum voltage above the maximum operating voltage (see Table 8) and below ground that can be applied for a short time (< 10 ms) to a device without leading to irrecoverable failure.
+Failure includes the loss of reliability and shorter lifetime of the device. - [3] See Table 19 for maximum operating voltage. - [4] Including voltage on outputs in 3-state mode. - VDD present or not present.
+Compliant with the IC-bus standard.
+5.5 V can be applied to this pin when VDD is powered down. - The maximum non-operating storage temperature is different than the temperature for required shelf life which should be determined based on required shelf lifetime.
+Please refer to the JEDEC spec (J-STD-033B.1) for further details. - Human body model: equivalent to discharging a 100 pF capacitor through a 1.5 k $\Omega$ series resistor.